Nik-doid/WebbApp-Ml/README.md

 The user uploads an image.

-The image is processed by a pre-trained MobileNet model from TensorFlow/Keras.
+The image is processed by a pre-trained MobileNet model from TensorFlow.

 The top 3 predicted categories and their confidence scores are displayed.